ryuntp/payment-service-ksher/README.md

 ## Test the API via URL Requests

-I also create mock APIs for this.
+I also create mock API for this.
 To interact with this API via URL requests, you can use the following examples:

 ### Successfully Make a Payment